T0mmyS13/tipovacka/README.md

-# 🎯 Tipovačka - Sports Betting Tips Platform
+# 🎯 BetAnalyst - Professional Sports Betting Platform

-A modern web application for sports betting tips and analysis, built with Next.js 15, TypeScript, and Prisma.
-The platform allows users to view expert betting tips, build betting tickets, and track their betting performance.
+A modern web application for professional sports betting analysis and tips, built with Next.js 15, TypeScript, and Prisma.
+The platform allows users to view expert betting tips, build betting tickets, and track their betting performance with advanced analytics.

 ## 🚀 Features